Businessman and partner/secretary/treasurer of Harry Clay’s Bridge Theatre Company.

 Projectionist-operator, circuit manager, house manager.

-Les Cannis was employed by Harry Clay between ca. 1912 and 1925, initially as a projectionist and then as a front of house manager at the Bridge Theatre (Newtown) and for Clay’s southern New South Wales circuit.
+Les Cannis was employed by Harry Clay between ca. 1912 and 1925, initially as a projectionist and then as a front of house manager at the entrepreneur’s Sydney headquarters, the Bridge Theatre at Newtown, and for his southern New South Wales circuit.

 A Tivoli employee for more than 20 years, beginning with Harry Rickards in 1902 and continuing with the Hugh D. Macintosh Tivoli circuit from 1912, Percy Crawford was treasurer of Adelaide’s first Tivoli Theatre [see White’s Theatre].
 He also travelling to New Zealand with various Rickards’ companies up until the entrepreneur’s death in 1911.
 After McIntosh transferred him to Melbourne, Crawford played a significant role in the company’s move towards revue and musical comedy and was closely associated with Harry G. Musgrove‘s First National Films venture in the early 1920s.